public-office/workshop-syllabus/README.md

 Mondays, Studio 09.

 ### Course Outline
-This course will begin by looking into the roots of network culture in an effort to understand what the fundamentals of what a website is and how it functions both online and offline.
-By utilising your knowledge about composition, typography, and hierarchy as a basis – we will draw the comparisons between the contemporary tools used for offline design and the modern web browser.
+This course will begin by looking at your machine, as structure and framework in an effort to understand what the fundamentals of what a website is and how it functions both online and offline.
+By utilising your knowledge about composition, typography, and hierarchy as a basis – we will draw comparisons between the contemporary tools and the modern web browser as a space for design.
 The outcome for this series of workshops is a static portfolio.

 ### Pre-workshop
 Sign up for a free account at https://github.com - you will be using this account to store and host the work you do for the course, as well as for final submissions.